nickcrisci/ProxioSense/README.md

-# gadget
+# ProxioSence

 This project contains the source code for an arduino based prototype.

-This project uses PlatformIO to build and upload the sources to an Arduino Nano 33 BLE Sense.
+This project uses the Arduino IDE to build and upload the sources to an Arduino Nano 33 BLE Sense.

 ## Setup
-1. Install Clion with the PlatformIO plugin.
+1. Install AruinoIDE
-2. Import the project
+2. Open it, set Sketchbook location under file -> preferences to this folder
 3. Code
 4. Connect the Arduino
-5. Set the Arduino to bootloader mode by pressing the button on it twice
-6. Pray that it works when running the run configuration "PlatformIO Upload" while having the arduino connected.
+5. Upload
+6. ???
+7. Profit

 ## Docs